hinto-janai/malvarma/src/cold_wallet/create_the_cold_wallet.md

 # Create the cold wallet
-After booting your newly created air-gapped computer, you should confirm that it _really_ cannot connect to any network before proceeding.
+After booting your newly created air-gapped device, you should confirm that it _really_ cannot connect to any network before proceeding.

 ---